-"Fastidious attention to detail makes the difference between an OK service and first class service.”― Ben Elliot, English Businessman
+"Fastidious attention to detail makes the difference between an OK service and first class service.” ― Ben Elliot, English Businessman

-"I can't believe how amazing the service was!"
+"I can't believe how amazing

 "Before we could look around for someone to serve us, a waiter would appear as if by magic."